 “The most important first step for a new agent is finding the right brokerage.
 Do they have lots of training?
 Is there a mentor program?
 And how much of your commission do they want?
 If you’re going part time finding a partner who can take calls while you’re at your day job may be the best route, so co-listing with an experienced agent would be wise.”

-If you want to learn more about picking the right brokerage, check out our in-depth guide here.
+If you want to learn more about picking the right brokerage, check out our in-depth guide how to find a real estate company to work for here.

 Join a Team